palashvsid/Projects/MLPC-Documentation.md

     -   297 SKUs for FOL and 344 SKUs for GPH were excluded

-After exclusions, the dataset was reduced to ~62K row (~62k SKU attributes)
+After exclusions, the dataset was reduced to ~62K SKUs

 Independent Variables: